-6. Don't use softener.
+6. Do NOT use softener.
 [Not sure why, but this is what most of the research advised.]

-7. Conventional Woolite or a cashmere soap aren't necessary…I used Avalon Organics Lavender Shampoo.
-Add about 2 Tablespoons to a small load; this was plenty to make a nice natural lather.
-[I also read that baby shampoo can be used.]
-NOTE: Since I wrote this article, I have successfully tested sweaters using regular, liquid laundry detergents by Seventh Generation & Mrs. Meyers - Just be sure to use a small amount.
+8. Conventional Woolite or a cashmere soap aren't necessary…I regularly use Avalon Organics Lavender Shampoo for this task.
+Add about 2 Tablespoons to a small load; this is plenty to make a nice natural lather.
+[I also read that baby shampoo can be used - but I haven't tried this option to confirm results.]
+NOTE: I also successfully tested sweaters using regular liquid laundry detergents by Seventh Generation & Mrs Meyer's (I prefer the lavender scents of these brands).
+Just be sure to use a small amount of detergent!

-8. Remove from the machine as soon as the cycle is finished, take the sweater out of the pillowcase, block and let air dry flat.
-[I used the top of a small laundry rack, put a towel under the sweater to avoid rack-lines.
-Drape the arms slightly over the sides and resting on top to avoid stretching, and support a collar on one of the rungs if needed.]
+9. Remove from the machine as soon as the cycle is finished, take the sweater out of the pillowcase, block and let air dry on a flat, clean surface.
+[I use the top of a small laundry rack, put a towel under the sweater to avoid rack-lines.
+Drape the arms slightly over the sides and resting on top to avoid stretching, and support a collar on one of the rungs if needed.
+You can do the same thing on a table BUT be sure to turn it regularly because there is no air-flow like on a laundry rack.]
 NOTE: See comments for instructions on "blocking" and other tips!

 Still unsure?
 Try this experiment with a cashmere sweater you can spare to lose.
 Let us know if it turns out well or knot...Good luck and keep warm!

 ❋❋❋ BONUS Info: If you like this article, please check out my videos with more tips, hints, and how-to's to make your life better, brighter, and easier!
 Thanks, Luci